Coaching

 Image Source: mybodygraph.com

-The key for someone with an Undefined Heart is to not overcommit themselves or make promises they aren’t sure they can keep, either to themselves or to others.
-The key for someone with a Defined Heart is to only commit themselves to things they know they can put their whole heart into.
+The key for someone with an undefined Heart is to not overcommit themselves or make promises they aren’t sure they can keep, either to themselves or to others.

-The “Variables” in Human Design are the four arrows near the top of the BodyGraph chart.
+The Variables in Human Design are the four arrows near the top of the BodyGraph chart, two on the left and two on the right.
 Each of these arrows can point either to the left or to the right.
-The top left arrow is called the Determination Variable.
+The top left arrow is the one we’ll talk about today: the Determination Variable.

 Determination Variable - Human Design for Health Coaches